encode/django-rest-framework/docs/api-guide/relations.md

             model = Album
             fields = ['album_name', 'artist', 'tracks']

-This custom field would then serialize to the following representation.
+This custom field would then serialize to the following representation:

     {
         'album_name': 'Sometimes I Wish We Were an Eagle',